7 Vital Things To Know Before Buying An Authentic Eames Chair

 Both oiled finishes are unfinished wood veneers that have been oil-treated and require frequent oiling.
 The regular walnut and palisander are sealed, so they don’t require any more work.

-The santos palisander is the more popular veneer choice because the grain is the most vibrant, making the Eames chair look like a true work of art.
+The Santos Palisander is the most popular veneer choice because the grain is the most vibrant, making the Eames chair look like a true work of art.
 The walnut shell is subtle in comparison but still stunning.
 We chose the standard walnut finish, and I love how easy it is to style with other wood tones in our house.

 Oiled Palisander